Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 19.53.01 UTC
+- WIB: Kamis, 12 Desember 2024 20.34.28 UTC
-- WITA: Kamis, 12 Desember 2024 20.53.01 UTC
+- WITA: Kamis, 12 Desember 2024 21.34.28 UTC
-- WIT: Kamis, 12 Desember 2024 21.53.01 UTC
+- WIT: Kamis, 12 Desember 2024 22.34.28 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: technology
+Kategori: motivational